 Most variables are manually created by inserting them at strategic points in your document as '[' + variable name + ']'.
 You can also globally create variables semi-automatically using the Create Variables (Alt-V) tool.
 See this link.

 But you can also create a series of variables from another variable that itself suggests the 'need' for variables.
 Pathagoras can automatically create the variables associated with a 'number of' call.
-E.g., the variable '[Number of Children]' leads to [Child@1], [Child@2], etc.; N[Number of Shareholder] can automatically result in [Sharholder@1], [Shareholder@2], etc.
+E.g., the variable '[Number of Children]' leads to [Child@1], [Child@2], etc.; [Number of Shareholders] can automatically result in [Sharholder@1], [Shareholder@2], etc.

 1. Create a variable in your document that contains the word 'Number' (in any position).